holochain-open-dev/holochain-client-csharp/README.md

  **NOTE**: Please see the [OnZomeFunctionCallBack](#OnZomeFunctionCallBack) event handler to see examples of how to use and access this property along with how to map your custom c# data object to the rust properties in your hApp when using the [CallZomeFunction](#CallZomeFunction) method.
 When using any class that extends the [HoloNETEntryBaseClass](#HoloNETEntryBaseClass) this mapping is automatic and built in.

+##### EntryHash

+ This is the hash generated by the Holochain Conductor for the Holochain Entry that the [HoloNETEntryBaseClass](#HoloNETEntryBaseClass) maps onto.
+This will be empty until after the first call to the [Save](#Save) method.

+##### PreviousVersionEntryHash

+ This is the previous [EntryHash](#EntryHash) before the last call of the [Save](#Save) method.

+##### Version

+  This is the current version of the HolochainEntry.
+Each time it is saved with the [Save](#Save) method it will be incremented. **NOTE:** You will need to ensure you add a corresponding property in the rust entry struct for your hApp (pub version: i32), which will then map to this property.

+##### ZomeName

+This is the name of the rust zome in your hApp that this instance of the [HoloNETEntryBaseClass](#HoloNETEntryBaseClass) maps onto.
+You can set this either through this property or through one of the constructors.

+##### ZomeCreateEntryFunction

+This is the name of the rust zome function in your hApp that will be used to create new Holochain enties that this instance of the [HoloNETEntryBaseClass](#HoloNETEntryBaseClass) maps onto.
+You can set this either through this property or through one of the constructors.

+##### ZomeLoadEntryFunction

+This is the name of the rust zome function in your hApp that will be used to load existing Holochain enties that this instance of the [HoloNETEntryBaseClass](#HoloNETEntryBaseClass) maps onto.
+You can set this either through this property or through one of the constructors.

+##### ZomeUpdateEntryFunction

+This is the name of the rust zome function in your hApp that will be used to update existing Holochain enties that this instance of the [HoloNETEntryBaseClass](#HoloNETEntryBaseClass) maps onto.
+You can set this either through this property or through one of the constructors.

+##### ZomeDeleteEntryFunction

+This is the name of the rust zome function in your hApp that will be used to delete existing Holochain enties that this instance of the [HoloNETEntryBaseClass](#HoloNETEntryBaseClass) maps onto.
+You can set this either through this property or through one of the constructors.

+##### AuditEntries

+This contains a collection of audit enties that allow you to track every action that was taken on the Holochain Entry that this instance of the [HoloNETEntryBaseClass](#HoloNETEntryBaseClass) maps onto.
+Each audit entry contains the [EntryHash](#EntryHash), DateTime & the Type (Create, Modify or Delete).

 ### HoloNETAuditEntryBaseClass

+#### Constructors

 #### Events